 Interest is payable quarterly in arrears.
-34th Street may prepay advances pursuant to the terms and conditions of the Third Amended JPM Credit Facility, subject to a 1% premium in certain circumstances.
-In addition, 34th Street will be subject to a non-usage fee of 1.0% per year on the amount, if any, of the aggregate principal amount available under the Third Amended JPM Credit Facility that has not been borrowed through May 14, 2023.
+34th Street may prepay advances pursuant to the terms and conditions of the Third Amended JPM Credit Facility and the JPM First Amendment, subject to a 1% premium in certain circumstances.
+In addition, 34th Street will be subject to a non-usage fee of 1.0% per year on the amount, if any, of the aggregate principal amount available under the Third Amended JPM Credit Facility and the JPM First Amendment that has not been borrowed through May 14, 2023.
 The non-usage fees, if any, are payable quarterly in arrears.

-As of December 31, 2021 and 2020, the principal amount outstanding on the Third Amended JPM Credit Facility and the Second Amended JPM Credit Facility, respectively, was \$550,000 and \$625,000, respectively.
+As of December 31, 2022 and 2021, the aggregate principal amount outstanding on the Third Amended JPM Credit Facility and the JPM First Amendment was \$610,000 and \$550,000, respectively.

 The Company contributed loans and other corporate debt securities to 34th Street in exchange for 100% of the membership interests of 34th Street, and may contribute additional loans and other corporate debt securities to 34th Street in the future.
-34th Street's obligations to JPM under the Third Amended JPM Credit Facility are secured by a first priority security interest in all of the assets of 34th Street.
-The obligations of 34th Street under the Third Amended JPM Credit Facility are non-recourse to the Company, and the Company's exposure under the Third Amended JPM Credit Facility is limited to the value of the Company's investment in 34th Street.
+34th Street's obligations to JPM under the Third Amended JPM Credit Facility and the JPM First Amendment are secured by a first priority security interest in all of the assets of 34th Street.
+The obligations of 34th Street under the Third Amended JPM Credit Facility and the JPM First Amendment are non-recourse to the Company, and the Company's exposure under the Third Amended JPM Credit Facility and the JPM First Amendment is limited to the value of the Company's investment in 34th Street.

-In connection with the Third Amended JPM Credit Facility, 34th Street made certain representations and warranties and is required to comply with a borrowing base requirement, various covenants, reporting requirements and other customary requirements for similar facilities.
-As of and for the year ended December 31, 2021, 34th Street was in compliance with all covenants and reporting requirements.
+In connection with the Third Amended JPM Credit Facility and the JPM First Amendment, 34th Street made certain representations and warranties and is required to comply with a borrowing base requirement, various covenants, reporting requirements and other customary requirements for similar facilities.
+As of and for the year ended December 31, 2022, 34th Street was in compliance with all covenants and reporting requirements.

-The Company incurred debt issuance costs of \$11,402 in connection with obtaining and amending the JPM Credit Facility, which were recorded as a direct reduction to the outstanding balance of the Third Amended JPM Credit Facility, which is included in the Company's consolidated balance sheet as of December 31, 2021 and will amortize to interest expense over the term of the Third Amended JPM Credit Facility.
-At December 31, 2021, the unamortized portion of the debt issuance costs was \$4,649.
+Through December 31, 2022, the Company incurred debt issuance costs of \$12,102 in connection with obtaining and amending the JPM Credit Facility, which were recorded as a direct reduction to the outstanding balance of the Third Amended JPM Credit Facility and the JPM First Amendment, which is included in the Company's consolidated balance sheet as of December 31, 2022 and will amortize to interest expense over the term of the Third Amended JPM Credit Facility and the JPM First Amendment.
+At December 31, 2022, the unamortized portion of the debt issuance costs was \$3,135.

-For the years ended December 31, 2021 and 2020, the components of interest expense, average borrowings, and weighted average interest rate for the Third Amended JPM Credit Facility and the Second Amended JPM Credit Facility, as applicable, were as follows:
+For the years ended December 31, 2022 and 2021, the components of interest expense, average borrowings, and weighted average interest rate for the JPM First Amendment, the Third Amended JPM Credit Facility and the Second Amended JPM Credit Facility, as applicable, were as follows:

-Year Ended December 31, 2021 Year Ended December 31, 2020
+Years Endee ber 31,

+2022 2021

-Stated interest expense \$ 18,299 \$ 19,069
+Stated interest expense \$ 29,254 \$ 18,299

-Amortization of deferred financing costs 2,119 1,582
+Amortization of deferred financing costs 2,214 2,119

-Non-usage fee 457 509
+Non-usage fee 617 457

-Total interest expense \$ 20,875 \$ 21,160
+Total interest expense \$ 32,085 \$ 20,875

-Weighted average interest rate(1) 3.36 % 3.90 %
+Weighted average interest rate(1) 4.99 % , 3.36 %

-Average borrowings \$ 549,110 \$ 493,122
+Average borrowings \$ 590,603 \$ 549,110

-(1) Includes the stated interest expense and non-usage fee on the unused portion of the Third Amended JPM Credit Facility and the Second Amended JPM Credit Facility, as applicable, and is annualized for periods covering less than one year.
+(1) Includes the stated interest expense and non-usage fee on the unused portion of the JPM First Amendment, the Third Amended JPM Credit Facility and the Second Amended JPM Credit Facility, as applicable, and is annualized for periods covering less than one year.